What is difference between Globalization and Localization?

 uiCulture: Allows you to specify the UI culture.

-The following code snippet shows an example of how to use the <globalization> tag to configure a Web application:
+The following code snippet shows an example of how to use the

 Here we will be creating an ASP.NET application that is locale-aware.
 For simplicity sake we our only creating it for 2 cultures, although its just the repetition of steps that would be required if you wish to implement using more cultures.